tumbl3w33d/nexus-oauth2-proxy-plugin/docs/README.md

   * the groups received in the related header will be stored in a dedicated database table and become available for the 'external role mapping' functionality
   * ⚠️ note: [currently it is necessary](https://github.com/tumbl3w33d/nexus-oauth2-proxy-plugin/issues/26) to use this mapping mechanism because assigning Nexus' default roles to users created via plugin has no effect
 * automatic expiry of API tokens
-  * there is a configurable task that lets API tokens expire, so another login by the user is necessary to renew it
+  * there is a configurable task that lets API tokens expire, so another login and manual renewal by the user is necessary
-  * as long as the user keeps showing up regularly, their token will not expire
+  * by default, the token will expire after 30 days of inactivity.
+As long as the user keeps showing up regularly, their token will not expire
+  * The expiration can be configured as a regular nexus task.
+You can:
+    * adjust inactivity period that leads to token invalidation
+    * enable and set max token age, meaning the token automatically expires after a certain time, regardless of activity
+    * enable mail notifications on token expiry (requires having a mail server configured in Nexus to work)
 * backchannel logout in IDP via oauth2 proxy (if supported) when the logout is performed in Nexus
   * make sure to enable the OAuth2 Proxy: Logout capability in Nexus to make this work